r1g023/TodoApp/README.md

 # TodoApp
-todoApp implemented on the frontend
+todoApp implemented on the frontend with React, webpack and Babel